UoMResearchIT/r-tidyverse-digital-humanities/_episodes/08-plot-ggplot2.md

 just a couple of continents.

-When we want to start subsetting and mutating the data before plotting, the usefulness of "piped" data-analysis becomes apparent; we can peform our data transformations and then send the result to `ggplot2` without making an intermediate data set.
+When we want to start subsetting and mutating the data before plotting, the usefulness of "piped" data-analysis becomes apparent; we can perform our data transformations and then send the result to `ggplot2` without making an intermediate data set.